 3. The American encourages outside contributions and reader comments, which can be sent via email or posted to the magazine’s Facebook page.
 It does not censor writers based on political or ideological point of view.
 Editors will however delete or abridge comments that are abusive, use gratuitously foul language, or include ad hominem attacks.

 5. If readers disclose information about themselves in any publicly accessible areas of the website, they may receive unsolicited messages from other parties.
-Accordingly, they should behave judiciously.
+They should therefore behave judiciously when it comes to personal information.

 6. The American contains material that is protected by state, national and international copyright, trademark and other intellectual property laws.
 You may not modify, copy, reproduce, republish, upload, post, transmit or distribute in any way any material, including code and software, from our site.
 You may download material from the site and may use the service for your personal, non-commercial use only, provided you keep intact all copyright and other proprietary notices.